Zanna-ResearchTeam/python-embedding/README.md

 - download the subgrid package (where the structure of the nn is defined) from Laure's repository and add /mypath/ to your PYTHONPATH if subgrid is in /mypath/
 The package can be found here: https://github.com/Zanna-ResearchTeam/subgrid
 - You will also need to update the MakeFile to put the correct paths for python and numpy

+LZ comment Aug 13: The weights for the network are saved in 2 different files:
+- ... has the weights from all layers, but the last one
+-  ... has the weights for the last layer.